-If our distributions exceed our ICTI in a tax year, such excess will represent a return of capital to our stockholders.
+If our distributions exceed our investment company taxable income ("ICTI") in a tax year, such excess will represent a return of capital to our stockholders.
+See "U.S. Federal Income Tax Matters."
 A return of capital distribution will generally not be taxable to our stockholders.
 However, a return of capital distribution will reduce a stockholder's cost basis in our securities on which the distribution was received, thereby potentially resulting in a higher reported capital gain or lower reported capital loss when those securities are sold or otherwise disposed of.
 Additionally, in order to maintain a stable level of distributions, we may at times pay out less than all of our investment income or pay out accumulated undistributed income in addition to current net investment income.
 Subject to market conditions, dividend and capital gains distributions generally are used to purchase additional Shares pursuant to an automatic distribution reinvestment plan, as summarized below.
 However, an investor can choose to receive distributions in cash.
 Dividend and capital gains distributions generally are taxable to our stockholders whether they are reinvested in our shares of common stock or received in cash.
 See "Distribution Policy" and "Distribution Reinvestment Plan."